What is a "Certified" Orton Gillingham Instructor?

-Unlike in many professions, there isn’t an industry-wide curriculum with a cumulative exam that officially “certifies” someone in OG.
+Unlike in many professions, there isn’t an industry-wide curriculum with a cumulative exam that officially “certifies” someone in Orton Gillingham.
 Training programs vary tremendously and there are significant differences in the results.
 A struggling reader’s progress is all about the teacher.
 Training and experience are paramount.
-Fortunately, there are a number of internationally recognized organizations that accredit training programs and certify individuals.
-They are described below.

-At OG Reading Specialists, a Staff Specialist is a highly-trained Orton-Gillingham instructor with extensive experience with a wide variety of students.
+At Orton Gillingham Reading Specialists, a Staff Reading Specialist is a highly-trained Orton-Gillingham instructor with extensive experience with a wide variety of students.

 What sort of training should a qualified practitioner have?